roybailey/neo4k/README.md

 1. leave `username` and `password` blank

 This should get you connected to your running embedded database and allow you to query it using the browser.

+## Developers Guide

+You will need to install an instance of Neo4j and run a graph database instance configured on `7987` for the tests to work.
+This is so all the capabilities can be tested against both embedded and bolt driver versions.

+* An instance of Neo4j Graph Database (check for compatible version used in project)
+* The Neo4j Graph Database to be available on port `7987`
+* The h2 database jar installed in the plugins folder

+> Warning : Database will be cleared with every test, hence the project does not use the default port

+#### Installing h2 database plugin

+Find the neo4j database instance plugins folder e.g.

+`cp ~/.m2/repository/com/h2database/h2/1.4.196/h2-1.4.196.jar <neo4j-installation-folder>/plugins`

+If you're using an instance of Neo4j Desktop, goto your graph project and select 'manage' from the graph instance.
+At the top there is an 'Open Folder' button, which will take you to the installation folder and you should find 'plugins' folder under there.

+Note : if you get an error after adding the h2 jar to the plugins folder, check the neo4j.log file for errors.
+Could be you need an older version of h2 to run on the Neo4j JVM version.

+#### Building the project

+* `mvn clean install`